unic/gulp-colorize-svgs/README.md

 ### options.colors
 Type: `Object`

 Colors to use.
-Key corresponds to icon name, "default" property is used as a fallback for unspecified icons.
+Key corresponds to file name, "default" property is used as a fallback for unspecified files.

 ### options.replaceColor
 Type: `Function`